 Want giant trampolines, climbing walls, and mountain luges?
 Mont Tremblant’s got ’em.
 Desire tranquil mountain nature and glistening swimming pools and lakes?
 Check and check.
 Crave sky-high gondolas to take in the scene?
 Tremblant’s got you covered!

-What I didn’t realize until our Quebec escapades was how close the province’s goodies are for New Englanders like myself.
+What I didn’t realize until our Montreal to Quebec City escapades was how close the province’s goodies are for New Englanders like myself.
 Mont Tremblant is located just 6 hours from Boston and 7 from New York, and it pairs fabulously with a road trip including Montreal (1.5 hours from Tremblant) and Quebec City (3.5 hours away), which is the route we took.

 So of all the offerings, what was our favorite activity in Mont Tremblant?
 Hands-down, the giant gondola up the mountain!
 We did the 15-minute ride four times, squealing at the views the whole way.